1l2p/1l2p.github.com/_posts/2014-02-27-The-Technology.md

 Dirk Uys, the P2PU tech lead, asked me a few questions about the technology choices we had made and we ended up "talking" on a hackpad.
 I thought this information might be interesting for other people, and decided to export the hackpad as markdown and paste it below.
 I used the very nifty Chrome extension for [hackpad downloads](https://chrome.google.com/webstore/detail/hackpad-downloader/jhkfiecgggifjcoliemlcajokapmcpih?hl=en) (which has a few small bugs, e.g. it doesn't handle multi-level lists very well yet).

+This is NOT the definitive technology spec for the course.
+It's just our thinking right now.
+We will learn things along the way and make changes.
+If you have questions about the technology, feel free to leave a comment below or post in the [course discussion forum](http://discuss-learn.media.mit.edu).

 Where is the course site hosted?

 *   It's a Jekyll site hosted as Github Pages